-Whether you are staying in a hotel, living in a campervan or RV, or you're trekking in the backcountry, here is everything you’ll want to pack for the road.
+Whether you are staying in a hotel, living in a campervan or RV, or you’re trekking in the backcountry, here is everything you’ll want to pack for the road.
 Plus tips and advice on making your next road trip go as smoothly as possible!

 You don’t actually have to be on a road trip to try out some of these tips.
 Many of these are little things you can do in your everyday life to live more consciously.

 This article is broken up into three sections:

 Alright, let’s get started so you can plan an epic (and eco-friendly) road trip!